creedzwg/acs/intl.en-US/FAQ/Swarm FAQs/FAQs about routing service.md

 **Q: Do clusters support binding or unbinding intranet Server Load Balancer instances?**

 **A:** The cluster can bind at most one Server Load Balancer instance and the Server Load Balancer instance can be unbound from the cluster.
-For more information, see [../../../../dita-oss-bucket/SP\_8/DNCS011878073/EN-US\_TP\_6996.md\#](../../../../intl.en-US/User Guide/Swarm cluster/Clusters/Bind and unbind a Server Load Balancer instance.md#).
+For more information, see [Bind and unbind a Server Load Balancer instance](../../../../reseller.en-US/User Guide/Clusters/Bind and unbind a Server Load Balancer instance.md#).

 **Q: Do clusters support binding multiple cluster-level Server Load Balancer instances?**